Safety at IU East

 Alcohol / Drugs on Campus

 Indiana University East complies with federal, state, and local laws, including those, which regulate the possession, use and sale of alcoholic beverages and controlled substances.
-Under the drug and alcohol policies of IU East, the following behavior is prohibited on the IU East campus and at university sponsored activities:
+Under the IU East Code of Student Rights, Responsibilities, and Conduct, the following behavior is prohibited on the IU East campus and at university sponsored activities:

 - Use or possession of alcoholic beverages on university property or in the course of a university activity or student organization activity, unless specifically approved for such purpose by the Chancellor of this campus.